 The government-wide financial statements are designed to be corporate-like in that all governmental type and business-type activities are consolidated into columns that add to a total for the primary government transactions and consist of a statement of net position and a statement of activities.
 These statements should report all of the assets, liabilities, revenues, expenses, and gains and losses of the government.
-Both statements distinguish between the governmental and business-type activities of the primary government.
-The Office does not have any business-type activities.
+Both statements distinguish between the governmental and business-type activities of the primary government, if applicable.
 Fiduciary activities whose resources are not available to finance the government's program are excluded from government-wide statements.
 The Office does not have any fiduciary activities and therefore is unaffected by this financial report.